matloff/regtools/UnbalancedClasses.md

 > All of these sources recommend that you artificially equalize the class
-> counts in your data, via resampling.
+> counts in your data, via various kinds of resampling.
 > Upon closer inspection, though, one sees that **this
 > is generally inadvisable, indeed harmful,** for several reasons:

 * Undersampling is clearly problematic:  Why throw away data?
 **Discarding data weakens our ability to predict new cases.**

 * The data may be unbalanced *for a reason*.
 Thus the imbalance itself is useful information, again resulting in reduced predictive power if it is ignored.

 * There are **principled alternatives to resampling,** including an adjustment formula to be presented here.
 (See also [my book on regression, classification and ML](https://books.google.com/books?id=IHs2DwAAQBAJ&printsec=frontcover&dq=matloff&hl=en&newbks=1&newbks_redir=0&sa=X&ved=2ahUKEwje9LbA5dLmAhVJsZ4KHTvdADIQ6AEwAHoECAQQAg#v=onepage&q=matloff&f=false).)

 In other words: